 You Might Also Like

 A recent Cochrane Review evaluated the role of aspirin and/or heparin in improving pregnancy outcomes in APS patients.
 The review included women who had experienced more than one unexplained fetal death after 10 or more weeks of gestation, one or more premature delivery before 34 weeks of gestation due to severe pre-eclampsia.
 Placental insufficiency and three unexplained consecutive miscarriages before 10 weeks of gestation were also characterized as recurrent pregnancy loss due to APS.

-The review found that for women with persistent antiphospholipid antibodies, the combination of heparin and aspirin during pregnancy—as opposed to aspirin treatment alone—may increase live birth rate.
-Eva N. Hamulyak, MD, PhD candidate, and colleagues at the University of Amsterdam, The Netherlands, performed a meta-analysis and found that one large study comparing low-molecular-weight heparin plus aspirin to aspirin alone drove the observed benefit of heparin.
-The review, published in the May issue of Cochrane Database of Systemic Reviews, also found that adverse events were not frequently, or not uniformly, reported in the included studies.1
+The review found that for women with persistent antiphospholipid antibodies, the combination of low-molecular-weight heparin and aspirin during pregnancy—as opposed to aspirin treatment alone—may increase live birth rate.
+Eva N. Hamulyák, MD, PhD candidate, at the University of Amsterdam, The Netherlands, and colleagues performed a meta-analysis and found that one large study comparing low-molecular-weight heparin plus aspirin to aspirin alone drove the observed benefit of heparin.
+The review, published in the May issue of Cochrane Database of Systematic Reviews, also found adverse events were not frequently, or not uniformly, reported in the included studies.1

 The authors identified 11 trials that met their predefined inclusion criteria.
 Although only two of the trials were blinded for treatment, they assessed all the trials as being low risk for performance bias because live birth is an unequivocal outcome unlikely to be affected by treatment allocation.
 However, only three of the trials adhered to the time frame of at least 12 weeks between antiphospholipid antibody tests, and the antibody cut-off levels differed greatly between trials.